Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Related Works

 \section{Related Works}

-\textbf{Identifiable Causal Representation Learning~(ICRL)}~\citep{locatello2019challenging, scholkopf2021toward, hyvarinen2024identifiability} seek to learn representations of the underlying causal model under certain assumptions~\citep{hyvarinen2024identifiability}, and is important to interpretable representation learning.
-In contrast, we are interested in a broader class of discriminative representation learning when some underlying causal relations are known.
-Instead of learning the entire causal model, we seek to exploit the known independence relations from interventions to learn discriminative representations that are robust against these interventions.
-We provide a detailed review of ICRL in \cref{appsec:identifiable-learning-related-works}.
+\textbf{Identifiable Causal Representation Learning~(ICRL)} seeks to learn representations of the underlying causal model under certain assumptions~\citep{locatello2019challenging, scholkopf2021toward, hyvarinen2024identifiability}, and are important to interpretable representation learning.
+Several ICRL works also use interventional data~\citep{lippe2022citris, lippe2022icitris, ahuja2022interventional, seigal2022linear, von2023nonparametric, zhang2023identifiability, jiang2023learning, buchholz2023learning, varici2024linear, bing2024identifying, lachapelle2024nonparametric}, where known interventional targets are identifiably learned up to permutation ambiguity.
+In contrast, we are interested in learning discriminative representations when some underlying causal relations are known.
+Instead of learning the entire causal model, we seek to exploit the known independence relations from interventions to learn discriminative representations that are robust against these interventions, and hence do not require fully identifiable models.
+A detailed review of ICRL is in \cref{appsec:identifiable-learning-related-works}.

-\textbf{Interventional data} is key in causal discovery~\citep{eberhardt2005number, yu2019learning, ke2019learning, lippe2021efficient, wang2022efficient} as one can only retrieve causal relations up to Markov equivalent graph without interventions or assumptions on the causal model.
+\textbf{Interventional data} is key in causal discovery~\citep{eberhardt2005number, yu2019learning, ke2019learning, lippe2021efficient, wang2022efficient} as one can only retrieve causal relations up to a Markov equivalent graph without interventions or assumptions on the causal model.
 For example, known interventional targets have been used for unsupervised causal discovery of linear causal models~\citep{subramanian2022latent}, interventional and observational data have been leveraged for training a supervised model for causal discovery~\citep{ke2022learning}, and interventions with unknown targets were used for differentiable causal discovery~\citep{brouillard2020differentiable}.
 Interventional data also find applications in reinforcement learning~\citep{gasse2021causal,ding2022generalizing} and recommendation systems~\citep{zhang2021causal, krauth2022breaking, luo2024survey}.
 While this body of work focuses on discovering causal relations in the data, our work considers how to leverage known causal relations to learn data representations that are robust to distribution shifts induced by interventions.